Shooting ground Reviews

 South of Leicester, easy to find.
 They've got a couple of Compact layouts, Skeet, DTL and plenty of Sporting.
 Twelve sporting stands throwing a real good variety of targets, plus a pretty tall tower..
 They also have half a dozen training stands with easy novice targets, that we find quite testing.
 There is a team on site that maintain the traps and keep them filled, 'no birds' are rare.
 Targets get changed weekly so there is always something new to test your skill set, or absence thereof.
 The size of the ground means there are pretty much no restrictions to the sort of targets they can lay on.
 They can be pretty innovative, there is occasionally a target bounced of a trampoline, and the pond allows the target setters to skip clays across the water like Barnes Wallis's bouncing bomb.
 One of the few grounds we know where you can be shooting down onto targets in a valley.

 Friendly staff on the ground and Renee in the cafeteria does an extensive English Breakfast based menu.
 (She no longer has the Confit de Canard or Salade Nicoise on the menu though).
 Plenty of parking, really excellent value shooting, huge range of cartridges very reasonably priced.
 Gun Room with a good range of Brownings, plus accessories like gloves, slips, cleaning kit etc. Clays are £30/100 for up to 100, £28/100 for over 100, all on claymate.
-Make sure this is on you list of go to grounds.
+You really must make sure Kibworth is on your list of go to grounds.

 Lakeside - Lakeside Sporting Ltd.